Stan125/GREA/README.md

 ### News

-16.05.2015 - First version of GREA was wrapped up into a package
+16.05.2015 - First version of GREA was wrapped up into a package 22.05.2015 - `shiny::fileInput` dependency replaced with `fileChoose()` function

 ### Installation